Link Floer Homology and a Hofer Pseudometric on Braids: Introduction

 There is a quotient homomorphism $\mathcal{B}_k\rightarrow \mathfrak{S}_k$, mapping positive and negative generators to the same transposition, or equivalently identifying $\sigma_i$ with $\sigma_i^{-1}$.
 Its kernel is called $P_k$, the set of pure braids.
 One can visualise pure braids as braids such that, following the strands, bring each basepoint on itself.

-In the following sections of this work we shall need the definition of linking number\footnote{In the low-dimensional topology literature it may also be called ``exponent''.} $\mathrm{lk}$ is defined as the only morphism of groups whose value on all the positive generators is 1.
-Remark that this convention, very natural from the algebraic viewpoint, requires a different normalisation from the usual one: choosing basepoints $0$ and $\frac{1}{2}$ in $\D$, the braid represented by $t\mapsto (0, \frac{1}{2}\exp\left(2\pi i t\right))$ has linking number 2 according to our definition, while it is customarily used as example of loop with linking number 1 in geometric settings.
+In the following sections of this work we shall need the definition of linking number\footnote{In the low-dimensional topology literature it may also be called ``exponent''.} The function $\mathrm{lk}$ is defined as the only morphism of groups whose value on all the positive generators is 1.
+Note that this convention, very natural from the algebraic viewpoint, requires a different normalisation from the usual one: choosing basepoints $0$ and $\frac{1}{2}$ in $\D$, the braid represented by $t\mapsto (0, \frac{1}{2}\exp\left(2\pi i t\right))$ has linking number 2 according to our definition, while it is customarily used as an example of a loop with a linking number 1 in geometric settings.